viniciusjk/Vinicius-Jokubauskas-Portfolio/readme.md

 - [String Comparison](./string_comparison/): The project aimed to help find similar serial numbers in a bigger database – the output was intended to be analyzed by humans.

 ## Operational Research Projects
 - [Time Slot Allocation](./time_slot_allocation/): Small project uses some optimization ideas to maximize the number of people that can attend a meeting.
-The project can be extended to other scheduling problems
+The project can be extended to other scheduling problems.